safe-global/safe-core-sdk/playground/README.md

 #### Estimate gas

-Showcase how to estimate the `gas` (The complete transaction gas estimation) and `safeTxGas` (The concrete Safe transactions estimation) for a transaction:
+Showcase how to estimate the `gas` (The complete transaction gas cost) and `safeTxGas` (The concrete Safe contracts calls gas cost) for a transaction:

 ```bash
 yarn play estimate-gas